nzhl/research-scraper/README.md

 ![grp](https://raw.githubusercontent.com/nzhl/Research-Scraper/master/resource/grp.gif)

 1. Register as an author, the most important bit is to type in the correct google scholar address since it will be used as the start point of the paper crawler.
 There are several point to make sure :
-    + https://scholar.google.com/citations?user=tAQTJRIAAAAJ&hl=en : this is a correct format.
+    + `https://scholar.google.com/citations?user=tAQTJRIAAAAJ&hl=en` : this is a correct format.
-    + https://scholar.google.com/citations?user=tAQTJRIAAAAJ&hl=en&cstart=20&pagesize=20 : This one contains start page and pagesize, it will confuse the crawler.
+    + `https://scholar.google.com/citations?user=tAQTJRIAAAAJ&hl=en&cstart=20&pagesize=20` : This one contains start page and pagesize, it will confuse the crawler.
-    + https://scholar.google.com/citations?user=tAQTJRIAAAAJ&hl=CN : the language specify in the url must be English.
-Here 'hl=CN' is used, it will make the page loaded by crawler show as Chinese.
+    + `https://scholar.google.com/citations?user=tAQTJRIAAAAJ&hl=CN` : the language specify in the url must be English.
+Here `hl=CN` is used, it will make the page loaded by crawler show as Chinese.

 2. Once you finish register, the server will fork a subprocess to crawl all the papers from google, the time to finish crawl depends on the number of your paper.
 Usually won't longer than 15 minutes.
 So what we currently get is like a complete copy of your papers from google.